City problem · Munich

 A US founder or US operating presence helps with the fifth scan signal.
 It does not substitute for the first four.
 A Munich deeptech firm with a US-based founder and no US design partners and no US ARR still fails on the market evidence layer.
 The hire is a complement to the rebuild, not the rebuild.

 Often.
 Munich deeptech firms typically present a top-down TAM derived from global market sizing.
 US investors want a bottom-up build to a named US category with named adjacent comparables.
-A bottom-up US TAM smaller than the top-down global TAM is read as more credible than a large headline number with no traceable assembly.
+A bottom-up US TAM smaller than the top-down global TAM lands as more credible than a large headline number with no traceable assembly.
 Per Roland Berger deeptech outlook, US deeptech investors explicitly weight bottom-up TAM construction over headline figures.

 What this work does not include.